Scarecrow (John Mellencamp album): Songs

 "I wrote a song called 'Stand for Something'," Mellencamp explained to Creem magazine in late 1985, "but I never did say what you should stand for – except your own truth.
 That song was supposed to be funny, too, and I hope people got that.
 But I think that's the key to the whole LP – suggesting that each person come to grips with their own individual truth – and try to like themselves a little bit more.
 Find out what you as a person are – and don't let the world drag you down.
 People should have respect for and believe in themselves."

 Mellencamp told Creem that he was "kinda disappointed" in "R.O.C.K.
-(In The U.S.A.)" and "Justice and Independence '85", saying: "I don't think people are getting the idea of what the song's about, so I must've not done a very good job."
+In The U.S.A." and "Justice and Independence '85", saying: "I don't think people are getting the idea of what the song's about, so I must've not done a very good job."

 Cash Box said of the single "Rain on the Scarecrow" that it's "solid, riveting rock and roll from an American treasure" and represents an "impassioned plea on behalf of America’s small farmers."
 Billboard said it consists of "raw rage and bleak visions of a disintegrating way of life."

 Cash Box said of the single "Rumbleseat" that "the distinctive, rocking style of Mellencamp is put to great effect."
 Billboard said that it's "stripped down rockabilly with a moral to it."

 The 2005 remaster of the album adds an additional track: an acoustic version of "Small Town" that one reviewer calls the album's "best moment".
-On November 4, 2022, a remastered and remixed deluxe box set of the album on CD includes all of the 13 tracks of the 2005 remaster as its first disc.
+The 2022 remastered and remixed version of the album on CD includes all of the 13 tracks of the 2005 remaster as its first disc.
 A second disc of b-sides, demos and alternative versions, some previously unreleased, is also included.

-A simultaneous release of these songs was also made in 24bit-96kHz high-resolution audio.
-The album was also released on one LP with the 11 tracks of the original LP plus "The Kind of Fella I Am".
+A simultaneous release of these songs was also made in 24bit-96 kHz high-resolution audio.
+The album was also released on one LP with the 11 tracks of the original LP plus "The Kind Of Fella I Am".
 New liner notes by music critic Anthony DeCurtis accompany the physical releases.
-Two outtakes from the Scarecrow sessions, "Carolina Shag" and "Smart Guys", were released for the first time on the deluxe box set.